Disney Plus Purged John Stamos' Big Shot; Showrunner Speaks Out: 'I Hated It' (Exclusive)

 John Stamos in Big Shot, Disney Plus movie and show tiles in background

-Dean Lorey, the creator behind the former Disney+ series Big Shot, starring John Stamos, spoke out about how the service purged the project from all streaming platforms, leaving nowhere for audiences to watch it legally.
+Dean Lorey, the creator behind the series Big Shot, starring John Stamos, spoke out about how Disney purged Big Shot and many other series from Disney+, leaving nowhere for audiences to watch it legally.

 Big Shot followed John Stamos’ Marvyn Korn, a hothead coach who gets fired from his job leading the basketball team at the University of Wisconsin.
 One thing leads to another, and Korn soon finds himself across the country coaching a basketball team of elite high school girls.